 increases physical endurance

-You will be losing fat and by increasing your insulin sensitivity you will be preventing type 2 diabetes!
-Eating according to the glycemic index list of foods and choosing the foods on the low glycemic food list will not only help you to maintain your optimum goal weight but will prevent heart disease and high cholesterol.
+You will be losing fat and by increasing your insulin sensitivity you will be preventing type 2 diabetes.
+Eating foods on the low glycemic food list will not only help you to maintain your optimum goal weight but it will prevent heart disease and high cholesterol.
 These are the high fiber foods that are digested and metabolized more slowly, the low glycemic foods.
-Stay with the low glycemic index list of foods as much as possible.
+Choose foods on the low glycemic index list of foods as much as possible.

 Why?

-Because if you eat a balanced snack of protein, carbohydrates and fats your body can sustain level blood sugar all day.
-An example would be 7 raw nuts (a serving,) 1 piece of fresh fruit (apple, stone fruit, orange, 1/2 cup berries,) 1 (6 oz.) glass of milk.
+Because if you eat low glycemic foods more frequently in balanced snacks of protein, carbohydrates and fats your body can sustain low blood sugar levels all day.
+An example of a biochemically balanced snack would be 7 raw nuts (a serving,) 1 piece of fresh fruit (apple, stone fruit, orange, 1/2 cup berries,) 1 (6 oz.) glass of low fat milk or almond milk.

 How do you know if your meals are biochemically correct?
 See Portion Control Tips for a list of low glycemic, "biochemically correct" snacks that will help you release fat.